-Figure 7 shows the general ALTERATION resistivity structure of the basaltic crust in Iceland based on in-situ and measurements The laboratory data. uppermost and unaltered part has relatively high resistivity and the conduction is mainly pore fluid conduction. resistivity decreases as the smectite-zeolite zone reached and mineral conduction surface dominant becomes the conduction mechanism.
-Because increasing temperature and increasing alteration at greater depth, the resistivity decreases furthermore.
+Figure 7 shows the general resistivity structure of the basaltic crust in Iceland based in-situ on measurements and laboratory data.
+The uppermost and unaltered part has relatively high resistivity and the conduction is mainly pore fluid conduction.
+The resistivity decreases as the smectite-zeolite zone is reached and mineral or surface conduction becomes the dominant conduction mechanism.
+Because of the depth scale is arbitrary increasing temperature and increasing alteration at greater depth, the resistivity decreases furthermore.
 Below, the mixed clay zone becomes dominant and the resistivity increases again, most likely due to strongly reduced cation exchange capacity of the clay minerals in the mixed clay and chlorite zone.
 Here the surface and pore fluid conduction probably dominate as the mineral conduction is diminished.
 The transition from smectite to mixed layer clay happens at a temperature around 230°C. At still greater depths the resistivity decreases slowly which is considered to be caused by slowly increasing temperature with depth in the reservoir.